miklevin/MikeLev.in/_posts/2025-07-10-infinite-regression-ai-collaboration-strategy.md

 Orbits become probability clouds.
 Paths become gradient diffusions.
 Still predictable.
 Nothing goes off the rails.

+### When Orbits Decay: The Center Cannot Hold

 Orbiting bodies start to wobble and eventually go spinning off into space or come crashing down into the gravity well in the center.
 The center cannot hold (Yates, *The Second Coming*).
 And so you go out either with a whimper (off into space) or a bang (crashing into gravity well).
 T.S.
 Eliot, *The Hollow Men.* And for some reason Milton's *Paradise Lost* is nagging at me thematically.

+### Seeking Anti-Fragility: Stability With Lightning Speed

 Anti-fragile is what we seek.
 Rationally thinking generalists who can see the filter events coming and survive that banana crop virus with a series of